refaktor/rye-website/content/meet_rye/safety/limiting_effects.md

 So when I returned after many years back to Python (and Java for mobile), I felt a sense of relief, that I'm back in a more boring, but safer world.

-_I returned to Rebol again a after couple years again, Python at the time forced me to think too imperatively.
+_I returned to Rebol again after a couple of years, Python at the time forced me to think too imperatively.
 I then coded REBOL with more reserve
-(I avoided runtime code manipulation) created the validation and SQL dialects, some tools to prevent my local variables from "escaping", etc ..._
+(I avoided runtime code manipulation), created the validation and SQL dialects, some tools to prevent my local variables from "escaping", etc ..._

 ## Separate things